advert

 Baby Wraps: The Yay to the Nay

-I actually went to a place called Metro Minis in New York City, to make all my purchases and get instruction on how to use them properly (you should go there if you live in the area!).
+I actually went to a place called Metro Minis in New York City (no longer in business), to make all my purchases and get instruction on how to use them properly.
 Seeing a visual demonstration, whether in-store or by using baby wearing videos online, is key.
 For me, baby wearing is not an intuitive thing.

 I am going to be discussing all the different types of baby carriers in a series of posts.
 Today, I will be comparing two different baby wraps.
 The Girasol baby wrap and the less expensive Boba baby wrap.